Exploring the ocean through children’s literature…from microscopic plankton to giant squid

 I most enjoy getting to meet the scientists, divers, and underwater explorers I interview for my books.
-In doing my research, I’ve had a few undersea adventures of my own: swimming with 10 Caribbean reef sharks, diving on a sunken ship, and spending a week in total immersion with bottlenose dolphins.
+In doing my research, I’ve had a few undersea adventures of my own: swimming with 10 Caribbean reef sharks, lounging with stingrays in Stingray City, diving on a sunken ship, and spending a week in total immersion with bottlenose dolphins.

 My day job as associate director of Friends of Casco Bay, in South Portland, Maine, allows me to work to help protect the environmental health of my hometown ocean.

 An update of Life Under Ice in 2019 includes new research about how climate change is impacting the life in the ocean surrounding Antarctica.
 Talking about climate change–and acting to do something about it–are topics I increasingly focus on in conversations with kids (who GET it!) and adults (who want to).

 That is what makes the ocean so endlessly fascinating–new discoveries every day.
 Who knows what we–or you–will learn next?